djwillcaine/BeatNet/datagen/README.md

 	<img src="screenshots/step5.png" width="600" />

 6. After a short wait, you should see a window like the one shown below.
-It will probably take around 30 minutes to finish running, possibly even longer.
+Please enter a number of images to produce and hit enter.
+At least 1000 is recommended which will likely take around 30 minutes to complete.

 	<img src="screenshots/step6.png" width="600" />

 7. Once the generator has finished the window will close and you should see a new directory named **specgrams** in the folder from earlier.
 This is the generated data, you should zip up this folder before sending it.

-## Advanced Options

-You can run the generator from the command line in order to configure the location of the library file and the number of training images to produce.
-To do so first press **Windows Key + R** to open the run dialogue.
-Now type **cmd** into the text box and hit enter.
-Navigate to the working directory using the following command:

-    > cd "C:/Users/cainy/Desktop/BeatNet DataGen"

-Don't forget to change the directory location shown above to wherever you extracted the zip file from step 1.

-Now, to run the generator, simply use the following command, changing the values according to your needs.

-    > ./generator.exe lib.xml 1000

 ## Running From Source